mmalik17/mmalik17/README.md

-### 👋 Hello World! welcome to my GitHub profile!
+### 👋 Hi, there! welcome to my GitHub profile!
 My name is Muchammad Malik, and you can call me Malik

 🔭 I'm currently looking for career shift into data science and analytics career field, particularly in business intelligence or data analytics role.
 I'm passionate to learn tech-related skills and explore new technology to solve real-world problems and creating innovative solutions that make an impact to business or society.